ro-afonso/fake-news-pt-eu/README.md

 ## System Setup

-Follow the steps below to set up and deploy the system:
+Download the repository files and follow the steps below to set up and deploy the system:

 ### AWS EC2 with Containerised Flask App

   1. After creating your AWS account, navigate to the EC2 dashboard
-  2. Create a pem file to use as the key pair, name it "fake-news-app.pem", and save it in the "Flask Cloud and Local RESTful Script" local folder
+  2. Create a pem file to use as the key pair, name it "fake-news-demo.pem", and save it in the "Flask Cloud and Local RESTful Script" local folder
   3. Launch a new EC2 instance using the following free tier eligible offers and specifications:
      * Select the "Amazon Linux 2023 AMI" as the AMI
      * Select either "t3.micro" or "t3.nano" as the instance type (varies with region)